SarveshMina/SarveshMina/README.md

 - 👋 Hi, I’m @SarveshMina
 - 👀 I’m interested in Programming and Making Games.
 - 🌱 I’m currently learning Java, C# and C++ to make games.
-- 📫 How to reach me minasarvesh@gmail.com
+- 📫 You can reach me through email on minasarvesh@gmail.com

 <!---
 SarveshMina/SarveshMina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.